-Through The Creative Exchange (formerly, the Expert Program), Creative Victoria hosts a series of regular forums, seminars and events.
+Through The Creative Exchange, Creative Victoria hosts a series of regular forums, seminars and events.

 These events are free or low cost, and open to anyone working in Victoria's creative and cultural industries.